EmilChoparinov/EVOC-Research/README.md

 There are multiple directories.
 - `\src` contains headless modular code
 - `\runnable` contains code that connects to either a physical robot or boots a simulation
+- `\out` contains logs or general outputs from runnables
 - TODO - add more folder info here

 ## Prerequisites